Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore.Native.win-x86/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. ChakraCore was updated to version 1.11.4;
+   ChakraCore was updated to version 1.11.5.
-   2. Now the ChakraCore for Windows requires the Microsoft Visual C++ Redistributable for Visual Studio 2017.

    ====================
    POST-INSTALL ACTIONS